datagovuk/guidance/monthly_datasets_problem.md

    NB You don't need to put them in order with the arrow buttons - a time series will display in the correct order automatically.

-4. Click 'Save and finish'.
+5. Click 'Save and finish'.

+## How do I add new months to a time-series dataset?

-When a new month's data comes out you simple [Edit the dataset](dataset_form.html#edit-a-dataset), click on the "Data files" tab and fill in a new row.
+When a new month's data comes out you simply [Edit the dataset](dataset_form.html#edit-a-dataset), click on the "Data files" tab and fill in a new row.
 Finally click 'Save and finish'.

+There is a fuller description for spend data on this page: [£25k Spend data - publishing by central government: How do I put this onto data.gov.uk?](25k-spend-data.html#how-do-i-put-this-onto-datagovuk)

 ## What about converting lots of datasets?